<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1223437568524110&amp;ev=PageView&amp;noscript=1">

 What is a Grant of Representation?

-Posted by Nigel Merchant | 18-Mar-2024 12:15:00
+Posted by Nigel Merchant | 01-May-2024 11:20:00

 A Grant of Representation is a legal document issued in the United Kingdom that gives the person named on it the authority to administer the estate and other assets of a deceased person.
 In simple terms, it is a document that proves that the person handling the deceased's assets has the legal right to do so.

+The Executor or Administrator of the estate is responsible for applying for the appropriate Grant.
 These Grants are issued by the Probate Registry and are usually required in order to be able to deal with the deceased person's assets, such as selling property or transferring money in bank accounts.
 Understanding the basics of a Grant of Representation is important as it lays the foundation for the estate administration process.

 What is estate administration?

-The goal of estate administration is to pay off any debts or taxes the deceased person owed, and then to distribute the remaining assets to the beneficiaries according to the terms of the Will or, in the absence of a Will, according to the rules of intestacy.
+The goal of estate administration is to pay off any debts or taxes the person owed, and then to distribute the remaining assets to the beneficiaries according to the terms of the Will or, in the absence of a Will, according to the rules of intestacy.

-Granting probate is only one step of the estate administration process.
+Obtaining a Grant of Representation is only one step of the estate administration process.

 Click here to read our blog on the difference between probate and estate administration.